-- St Martins Park - Outline approval granted in 2020 - This high-quality mixed use development will comprise 10,000m (GIA) of B1 (offices and workshops), c190 dwellings, a retirement village including ancillary facilities, residential (30% affordable housing), local foodstore and café, public open space including strategic landscaping at the eastern end of the site, and all associated infrastructure. - Stamford North - A development led by Burghley Huse Preservation Trust with GummerLeathes, a master developer.
-The aspiration is to establish a beautiful, thriving and sustainable new community. - Located in a small valley directly to the north of Stamford, it will become home to up to 1,350 households, and will be the largest part of the Stamford Urban Extension. - The site is currently only at application stage yet is allocated within the Local Plan.
+- St Martin's Park - Outline approval granted in 2020 - This high-quality mixed use development will comprise 10,000m2 (GIA) of B1 (offices and workshops), c190 dwellings, a retirement village including ancillary facilities, residential (30% affordable housing), local foodstore and café, public open space including strategic landscaping at the eastern end of the site, and all associated infrastructure. - Stamford North - A development led by Burghley Huse Preservation Trust with GummerLeathes, a master developer.
+The aspiration is to establish a beautiful, thriving and sustainable new community. - Located in a small valley directly to the north of Stamford, it will become home to up to 1,350 households, and will be the largest part of the Stamford Urban Extension. - The site is currently at the application stage and not yet allocated within the Local Plan.